 How to Recover Data from a Blank SD Card?

-At this point, you should be able to access the recovered files in your target location.
+At this point, you should be able to access the recovered files from your target location.
 Now that you’ve recovered your files and stored them in a safe location, let’s fix your SD card so you can use it again.

 How to Fix a Blank SD Card